khattakdev/hackshare/README.md

 # HackShare

-HackShare is a web application where fellows can help each other learn new skills.
+HackShare is the ultimate knowledge sharing platform for fellows where they can help each other learn new skills.

 ## Getting Started

-These instructions will you get this project up and running on your local machine for development and testing purposes.
+This guide will help you get the project up and running on your local machine for development and testing purposes.
 Have a look at **[deployment](#Deployment)** for notes on how to deploy the project on a live system.

 ### Requirements